To Grow as a Leader, Know Your Leadership Qualities

 It's important to select the right 360 for you and your organization.
 These tips will help:

 1. Choose an assessment that reflects what outstanding leaders do.
-(See one of my favorites below.)

 The assessment should also address what successful leaders in your company do.
 Find out if there's a company-wide, or local, leadership competency model and make sure the assessment you choose, includes most, or all, of the identified competencies.